-The concept of building on your character strengths is compelling as naturally, it has a practical impact on your thought process, your experiences and your actions.
-Mainly, the idea is to stop thinking about what is wrong with you or what are your problems and all the negative views of oneself and concentrate on your best qualities.
+The concept of building on your character strengths is compelling as; naturally, it has a practical impact on your thought process, your experiences, and your actions.
+Mainly, the idea is to stop thinking about what is wrong with you or your problems and all the opposing views of oneself and concentrate on your best qualities.

 “The aim of Positive Psychology is to catalyze a change in Psychology from a preoccupation only with repairing the worst things in life to also building the best qualities in life.” – Martin Seligman

-Exerting mindful energy to change the gloomy, critical lens about yourself and shifting the view towards your positive qualities is a buffer against anxiety, lack of motivation, the need for approval or perfectionism.
-What makes us effective is our ability to master our strength, a stimulus of positive mind leading to a fulfilling life that contributes to our wellbeing.
+Exerting mindful energy to change the gloomy, critical lens about yourself and shifting the view towards your positive qualities is a buffer against anxiety, lack of motivation, the need for approval, or perfectionism.
+What makes us effective is our ability to master our strength, a positive mind stimulus leading to a fulfilling life that contributes to our wellbeing.

-Clearly, what makes us strong are the qualities that show high moral standards, in other words, “virtues”.
+What makes us strong are the qualities that show high moral standards; in other words, “virtues.”
 In Character Strengths and Virtues, Martin Seligman, the father of positive psychology and Christopher Peterson, identifies six classes of virtues shared practically in all cultures that made up 24 measurable dimensions of human strengths, based on scientific research and by extensive studies on all major religions and philosophical traditions:

 Wisdom and Knowledge: creativity, curiosity, love of learning, perspective

 Transcendence: an appreciation of beauty & excellence, gratitude, hope, humor, spirituality